 Novice Intermediate Advanced Expert

+2.3.1 Does not Predicts SOME Predicts groups Correctly

+PREDICTS the correctly predict together with of predicts specific

+potential the type of incorrect ones microorganisms microorganisms

+growth of microorganisms

+microorganism

+s based on the

+type of foods

+(e.g. high vs.

+low water

+activity)

+2.3.2 Gives incorrect Describes SOME Include in Describes more

+UNDERSTAN answers about the correct steps and answers only than one

+DS the effects effect of some incorrect correct potential

+on processing ones techniques alternative

+microorganism techniques on

+s of different microorganisms

+processing

+techniques (e.g.

-2.2.4.00501676 D D. dist.
-COME B Italiana and C C 2.3.1 PREDICTS the potential growth of Does not correctly predict the type of microorganisms Predicts SOME together with incorrect ones Predicts groups of microorganisms Correctly predicts specific microorganisms microorganisms based on the microorganisms incorrect ones microorganisms type of foods (e.g. high vs. low water activity) Chara in an ann at Describes COME Lo alcodo imporcado Describes as as 2.3.2 UNDERSTANDS the effects on microorganisms of different processing techniques (e.g. blanching, cooking, pasteurization, sterilization) Gives incorrect answers about the effect of processing techniques on microorganisms Describes SOME correct steps and some incorrect ones Include in answers only correct techniques Describes more than one potential alternative 2.3.3 RECOMMENDS potential preservation treatment based on the type of food (e.g. high acid or low acid) Provides unsuitable recommendations Gives a list of appropriate and inappropriate recommendations Gives a partial list of appropriate recommendations Gives a complete and specific list of appropriate recommendations
+blanching, cooking, pasteurization, sterilization) 2.3.3 RECOMMEN DS potential preservation treatment based on the type of food (e.g. high acid or low acid) Provides unsuitable recommendations Gives a list of appropriate and inappropriate recommendations Gives a partial list of appropriate recommendations Gives a complete and specific list of appropriate recommendations